EzioAman/E.V.-Population/Readme.md

 ![Status](https://img.shields.io/badge/Project-Complete-brightgreen)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

+**I worked on an Electric Vehicle dataset where I performed data cleaning, preprocessing, exploratory data analysis, visualization, and reporting.
+The objective was to answer business questions related to EV adoption, vehicle popularity, manufacturer trends, and regional insights.
+I also explored machine learning techniques to generate predictive insights from the dataset.**

 A machine learning project that predicts the **electric driving range of electric vehicles (EVs)** using vehicle characteristics such as model year, vehicle type, manufacturer, and price.

-The project demonstrates a **complete ML pipeline including data preprocessing, feature engineering, model training, evaluation, and model interpretability.**

 ---